Home Services | Mortgage | CA Foreclosure Reports

 2011 Foreclosure Activity Ends With a Whimper

 Foreclosure Starts dropped significantly throughout our coverage area with the exception of a modest increase in Oregon.
 Foreclosure Sales were mixed, and down far less than we expected given lender announcements of holiday moratoriums.
 California and Washington actually saw modest increases.
-Also surprising was a drop in the time to foreclose across most states, since foreclosures typically get extended over the holidays.
+Also, surprising was a drop in the time to foreclose across most states, since foreclosures typically get extended over the holidays.

 An event of particular note this month was an unexpected spike in the Cancellations of foreclosure in California, with an increase of 45.8 percent from the prior month.
-Almost the entire increase occurred in Los Angeles County where over 5,000 sales were cancelled.
+Almost the entire increase occurred in Los Angeles County where over 5,000 sales were canceled.
 This looks to have been caused by a city ordinance eliminating the trustee sale location in Norwalk.
-We expect many of the cancelled sale dates to be reissued at a new location within the county soon.
+We expect many of the canceled sale dates to be reissued at a new location within the county soon.